OpenDocument adoption: Malaysia

 In August 2007, The Malaysian government announced plans to adopt open standards and the Open Document Format (ODF) within the country's public sector.
 The Malaysian Administration Modernization and Management Planning Unit (MAMPU) issued a tender for a nine-month study to evaluate the usage of open standards.

 From April 2008 on the use of ODF is mandatory within the public sector.

 South Korea

 South Korean government adopted OpenDocument as a part of Korean Industrial Standards KS X ISO/IEC 26300 in 2007, but public documents are still made and distributed in .hwp format.
 There is no regulation of legislation about OpenDocument since 2007.

 Taiwan

-Already in 2009 ODF was chosen as official standard.
-But only from 2014 large scale migrations to ODF (and because of freedom of choice that brought) to LibreOffice started.
+ODF was chosen as an official standard in 2009.
+Large-scale migrations to ODF and LibreOffice began in 2014.

 Europe

 The European Commission has, since at least 2003, been investigating various options for storing documents in an XML-based format, commissioning technical studies such as the "Valoris Report".
 In March 2004, the Telematics between Administrations Committee (TAC) asked an OpenOffice team and a Microsoft team to present on the relative merits of their XML-based office document formats.

 In May 2004, TAC issued a set of recommendations, in particular noting that, "Because of its specific role in society, the public sector must avoid [a situation where] a specific product is forced on anyone interacting with it electronically.
 Conversely, any document format that does not discriminate against market actors and that can be implemented across platforms should be encouraged.
 Likewise, the public sector should avoid any format that does not safeguard equal opportunities to market actors to implement format-processing applications, especially where this might impose product selection on the side of citizens or businesses.
 In this respect standardisation initiatives will ensure not only a fair and competitive market but will also help safeguard the interoperability of implementing solutions whilst preserving competition and innovation."
 It then issued recommendations, including: